skier om slopes of flaine

 Located in the Haute-Savoie region of the French Alps, Flaine is one of the main resorts within the Grand Massif ski area.
 Together with neighbouring resorts including Les Carroz, Morillon, Samoëns and Sixt-Fer-à-Cheval, the area offers more than 265 km of interconnected pistes across a wide variety of terrain.
 Before heading onto the mountain, downloading the latest Flaine piste map helps you understand how the resort connects to the wider Grand Massif ski area, locate key lift hubs and identify runs suited to your level.

-Click on the link below to download the latest Flaine piste map in PDF format
+Click on the link below to download the latest Flaine ski resort piste map

 • Resort altitude: 1,600 m